luciangreen/Essay-Helper/README.md

 ```
 about essay "file.txt" for 5 reasons per paragraph.

-* See <a href="https://github.com/luciangreen/Essay-Helper/blob/master/walk_through.txt">walk-through</a> as an example.
+* See <a href="https://github.com/luciangreen/Essay-Helper/blob/master/walk_through.txt">walk-through</a> as an example of Essay Helper and <a href="https://github.com/luciangreen/Essay-Helper/blob/master/walk_through2.txt">walk-through2</a> and <a href="https://github.com/luciangreen/Essay-Helper/blob/master/walk_through.html">walk_through.html</a> as examples of Essay Helper 2.

 # Authors